vtex-apps/product-summary/README.md

 ### Blocks API
 :construction: :construction: :construction:

-This app has an interface that describes what are the rules that the blocks must implement when you want to use the Product Summary block.
+This app has an interface that describes which rules must be implemented by a block when you want to use the product-summary.

 ```json
 {